DingJianhao/OptSNNConvertion-RNL-RIL/README.md

-# Optimal ANN-SNN Conversion for Fast and Accurate Inferencein Deep Spiking Neural Networks
+# Optimal ANN-SNN Conversion for Fast and Accurate Inference in Deep Spiking Neural Networks
 This directory contains the code of this paper.

 To sum up, this paper proposes a method for training ANN, which makes ANN closer to SNN.